Ipu Kā‘eo Internship Program

 About the internship

-Ipu Kāʻeo is a part-time (up to 19 hours per week), ten-week paid internship guiding individuals through a workplace-based experience in their prospective career field, such as Curatorial, Collections, Operations, and Library Sciences.
+Ipu Kāʻeo is a part-time (up to 19 hours per week), paid internship guiding individuals through a workplace-based experience in their prospective career field, such as Curatorial, Collections, Operations, and Library Sciences.

 Museum departments create project plans, tasks, and learning objectives for each internship, and interns are assigned a mentor with whom they work closely.
 Interns will learn best practices and applicable skills in their field.
 Please refer to the job postings for details on the upcoming cohort.